jevakallio/vscode-live-frame/README.md

 ## Why would you want to do that?

-You're developing a web application, and you've got some kind of live/hot reloading setup.
-Instead of switching between your editor and a browser, you can see your changes without leaving VS Code.
+You're developing a web application, and you've got some kind of a live/hot reloading setup.
+Instead of switching between your editor and a browser, with **Live Frame** you can see your changes without leaving VS Code.

-Or perhaps you're streaming or recording a screen cast, and you want everything nicely in one window.
+Or, perhaps, you're streaming or recording a screen cast, and you just want everything nicely in one window.
 Whatever your reasons, we're not here to judge.

 ![Demo](docs/demo.gif)